nick-brinkmann/dolla/DESIGN.md

 HTML:
+Most HTML pages require queries from application.py to pass the appropriate information to the page and then use jinja to print the information.
+If the page has a form then the information is accessed in appliation.py via the names and values of each input field, which then allows the appropriate changes to be made in the database through application.py.

     - apology.html:
     Page rendered when a function returns apology.
 Displays image of cat with text describing the error that lead to the apology.

     - donationresults.html:
     Page prints the results from searching for specific donations.
 Loads page using for loops and if statements in jinja that determine what information should be printed and what actions to allow the user to take.
+If a user makes a donation to one of the donation requests then the information is accessed in application.py and the appropriate data tables are updated.

     - donatiosn.html:
     Loads all existing donations using a jinja for loop to iterate over all of them and printing the appropriate information.
+If a donation is made then the input information is accessed in application.py and the appropriate tables are updated in the database.

     - donreq.html:
     Simpy displays a form for the user to fill out if they want to make a new donation request.
 This information gets accessed in applications.py and updates the database.